Searching ...

 The bulk of these homes were built in the 1950s and 1960s.
 Ranch-style houses dominate, with two-story and split-level homes on spacious lots with big backyards.
 The area closer to campus has more townhomes and condominiums.
 August 2022 had three homes for sale with a median list price of $429,000.

-Living in Charlottesville
+Living in Neighborhoods in Charlottesville

 Whether you’re looking for exciting nightlife or a quiet place to call home, Charlottesville has something for you.
 Spend your free time hiking, biking, and exploring the downtown area.
 Enjoy the city’s dining scene, which offers flavors for everyone.
 Visit the events that are part of the thriving art scene or support UVA sports.